 - This Reddit post, or this fact: both of this Superman's fathers (Crowe and Costner) have played Robin Hood.

 - Metropolis is a real place, but it's not in Kansas.
-There is a Superman statue in Metropolis, Illinois, a Supermuseum, and The Weekly Planet
+There is a Superman statue in Metropolis, Illinois, a Supermuseum, and The Weekly Planet.

 - I just read that Stana Katic voiced Lois Lane in a recent animated Superman feature (Superman: Unbound).
 Anyone who watches Castle will agree: that's brilliant casting.
 Although it would be tough if not impossible to find a Superman better looking than she.
 Matt Bomer voiced the hero opposite Katic.
 He's also been up for the live-action role more than once.